KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-daily-steps">
       <h3>Average daily steps over time</h3>
       <p class="graph-description">
-        Average daily steps measured through the iPhone's Apple Health app, which stayed the same over the last 8 years.
-Measurements done via my smart watches wouldn't be accurate, as I have changed them over the years.
+        Average daily steps measured through the iPhone's Apple Health app.
+I decided against using SmartWatch data for steps, as SmartWatches have changed over the last 8 years.
       </p>

       <ul>

           <li>I walked a total of <span class='highlighted'>22,830,860</span> steps over last 8 years</li>

-          <li>I walk more than twice as much when I'm in New York City, compared to any other city</li>
+          <li>I walk more than twice as much when I'm in New York, compared to any other city</li>

           <li>In NYC I had the general rule of thumb to walk instead of taking public transit whenever it's less than 40 minutes.
 I used that time to call friends & family, or listen to audio books</li>

-          <li>Vienna is very walkable, however also has excellent public transit with subway trains coming every 3-5 minutes causing me to walk less</li>
+          <li>Although Vienna is very walkable, the excellent public transit system with subway trains coming every 3-5 minutes, has caused me to walk less</li>

           <li>San Francisco was always scary to walk</li>